alxlit/coffeescript-php/README.md

 # CoffeeScript PHP

-A port of the [CoffeeScript](http://jashkenas.github.com/coffee-script/) compiler (1.1.1) to PHP.
+A port of the [CoffeeScript](http://jashkenas.github.com/coffee-script/) compiler (version 1.1.1) to PHP.
 It's **really close** to being finished, there are just a few obscure bugs that need hunting down.

 ### Complete

-* Grammar for the parser generator (we're using a PHP port of [Lemon](http://pear.php.net/package/PHP_ParserGenerator/), since there's no port of Bison to PHP as far as I know)
+* Grammar for the parser generator (a PHP port of [Lemon](http://pear.php.net/package/PHP_ParserGenerator/), since there's no port of Bison to PHP afaik)
 * Lexer
 * Lexical scope regulator
 * Rewriter